Part A Hospital Coverage

 Most people won’t pay a premium for Medicare Part A, provided they’ve worked at least 10 years.
 If you don’t meet that requirement, a premium may apply.
 But Plan G can help cover the costs you’d otherwise owe under Part A.

 To activate Part B coverage, a deductible must be met first.
-In 2024, that amount is $257.
+Part B deductible is $283 in 2026 (up $26 from $257 in 2025).
 Depending on your income and Medicaid eligibility, your Part B premiums may vary.
-Medicare Plan G helps cover these costs—excluding only the Part B deductible.
+Medicare Plan G helps cover these costs excluding only the Part B deductible.

 Federally Standardized Coverage